 On 29 July 2020, the government issued Presidential Regulation No. 99 of 2020 on the Procurement of Vaccines and Vaccination of Corona Virus Disease 2019 (COVID-19) ("Presidential Regulation 99").
-Presidential Regulation 99 regulates the (i) COVID-19 vaccine procurement, (ii) COVID-19 vaccine procurement, (ii) COVID-19 vaccine procurement and COVID-19 vaccination, and (iv) support and facilities provided by the ministries, institutions and regional governments.
+Presidential Regulation 99 regulates the (i) COVID-19 vaccine procurement, (ii) COVID-19 vaccination, (iii) funding of COVID-19 vaccine procurement and COVID-19 vaccination, and (iv) support and facilities provided by the ministries, institutions and regional governments.